 The Berklee City Music High School Academy program offers students theory, master classes, and ensemble classes after school.
-Most classes take place on weekdays between 4:00 p.m. and 8:00 p.m. between the months of September and May.
+Most classes take place on weekdays between 4:00 p.m. and 8:00 p.m. or Saturdays between 10:00 a.m. and 4:00 p.m.
+Programming occurs from September through May.
 Classes are taught by Berklee and Berklee City Music faculty, and students will play genres ranging from rock to jazz to R&B. Students participate in multiple concerts throughout the year in addition to student-run events.

 All scholars have access to performance opportunities, workshops with visiting artists, master classes, and other valuable resources on the Berklee campus.
 With year-round instruction, expert faculty, and a comprehensive curriculum, City Music Boston gives scholars the tools and support they need to reach their full potential.